Valqueen1/Valqueen1/README.md

 ## Hi there ✨

-_**This is my practice and learning repository, the name "Valqueen" is a fantasy name 👀, that's how I called my main character in MMORPG video games (Not my real name).**_
+_**This is my practice and learning repository, the name "Valqueen" is a fantasy name 👀, that's how I called my main character in MMORPG video games (😜).**_

 - 🔭 I’m currently working on teaching and graphic design.
 - 🌱 I’m currently learning JAVA, SQL, JS, React.